skillslab/.github/readme_template.md

 Explain where the tests are organized and how they can be executed.

-## :rocket: Production

-Describe how production releases are created and which options are available to get to branch releases.

 ## :art: Assets or Sprites

 In this section you can mention steps related to assets.
 If the steps are mandatory for builds, you have to include this section.

-## :blue_book: Application related

-Describe or link all applications/services in this repository as well as their command line options or environment variables.

 ## :handshake: Contributing